ababino/circles_metacog/README.md

 In order to use this task you must have the PsychoPy (a platform-independent experimental control system written in the Python interpreted language which uses entirely free libraries) already installed.
 If you don't have it please go to the [installation page] (http://www.psychopy.org/installation.html) and follow the instructions.

-First, you have to download the circles.psyexp file.
+First, you have to download this repository and unzip it some where on your pc.
 You can also clone this repo, if you find that useful.

 Once you have the PsychoPy installed, run PsychoPy and open the circles.psyexp file.